cmh48/boiler-project/README.md

 - robots.txt -  tells search engine crawlers which pages or files the crawler can or can't request from your site.
 This is used mainly to avoid overloading your site with requests
-- tile-wide.png: appears to compress/stretch the image
+- tile-wide.png - appears to compress/stretch the image defined below
+- tile.png - contains picture of star